vallard/K8sServerless/kubernetes/README.md

 Now you should be able to open the browser again to:

-[http://ngx1.10.10.20.200.xip.io/](http://ngx1.10.10.20.200.xip.io/) and see the same happy nginx page.  __Note:__ you should make sure its your ingress controller service IP address that you point it to.
+[http://ngx1.10.10.20.200.xip.io/](http://ngx1.10.10.20.200.xip.io/) and see the same happy nginx page.  __Note:__ you should make sure it's your ingress controller service IP address that you point it to.

-Why did we use xip?
+Why did we use `xip`?
 Well, the ingress controller works by examining what the domain name was on the HTTP request.
 It uses the domain name then to route to the appropriate Kubernetes service by following the ingress rule that you created.

 ## 2.4 Other CCP Kubernetes